Dympo/dympo/README.md

 🚀 Interested in data projects and analytics-driven decision-making.

 🔎 Looking to connect with others in data analytics and explore work opportunities!

+Come have a look at the projects I have worked on in my [Portfolio](https://github.com/Dympo/dympo/tree/main/Portfolio-Guide)

 Connect with me on [LinkedIn](https://www.linkedin.com/in/florian-dumas-361a37b7/)